mathoudebine/turing-smart-screen-python/README.md

 [**Display hardware revisions supported: A, B & flagship**](https://github.com/mathoudebine/turing-smart-screen-python/wiki/Hardware-revisions).
 Flagship backplate RGB LEDs are also supported!
+If you haven't received your screen yet but want to start developing your theme now, you can use the [**"simulated LCD" mode!**](https://github.com/mathoudebine/turing-smart-screen-python/wiki/Simulated-display)

 Operating systems supported : macOS, Windows, Linux (incl.
 Raspberry Pi) and all OS that support Python 3.x